syncfusion-content/xamarin-docs/Xamarin/Picker/dealingwithheaderandfooter.md

 ## Customization for custom Header

-For custom Header, we need to provide the BackgroundColor for the Layout instead of Picker HeaderBackgroundColor.
+For custom header, you need to provide the BackgroundColor for the layout instead of Picker HeaderBackgroundColor.

 {% tabs %}
 {% highlight xaml %}